Railway Stakes

 The Group 3 RJ Peters Stakes (1500m) held just a week prior is another good lead-up that has produced a number of Railway Stakes winners over the years.

-One of the biggest honours in Western Australian racing is to win the Railway Stakes – Kingston Town Classic double, with both races sporting one million dollar prize purses and the latter contest over 1800m.
+One of the biggest honours in Western Australian racing is to win the Railway Stakes – Northerly Stakes double, with both races sporting $1.5 million prize purses and the latter contest over 1800m.
 Sniper’s Bullet (2009) was the last horse to win both events in the same season.

-In 2020 the Railway Stakes winner Inspirational Girl went on to run a next-up second in that year’s Kingston Town Classic results.
+In 2020 the Railway Stakes winner Inspirational Girl went on to run a next-up second in that year’s Northerly Stakes (then Kingston Town Classic) results, as did the four-year-old Western Empire in 2021.

 - Track Location: Ascot Racecourse